groupdocs-merger-cloud/docs/content/merger/developer-guide/document-operations/split-document.md

 keywords: ""
 ---

-# Split the Document Into Several One-Page Documents #
+## Introduction ##

 GroupDocs.Merger Cloud REST API provides an ability to split the document into several one-page documents by providing exact page numbers.
 The following example demonstrates how to split the document into three one-page documents with 3rd, 6th, and 8th pages.
 As a result, these documents will be produced:

 |Document name|Page numbers